-Michigan Tech Board of Control Approves 2013-14 Room, Board, Rental Rates
+Michigan Tech Board of Trustees Approves 2013-14 Room, Board, Rental Rates

 December 14, 2012—

 At its regular meeting on Dec.
-14, 2012, the Michigan Technological University Board of Control approved room and board and apartment rental rates for the 2013-2014 academic year.
+14, 2012, the Michigan Technological University Board of Trustees approved room and board and apartment rental rates for the 2013-2014 academic year.

 Room and board rates for a standard double occupancy room with the gold (median) meal plan for rooms in Douglass Houghton, McNair, and Wadsworth Halls will increase $310 or $10 per week for the 2013-2014 academic year.
 Hillside Place Apartments residents will also see an increase $310 for the next academic year.
 Daniell Heights Apartments student residents and/or families will see a monthly rental increase of $30 for a one-bedroom, $35 for a two-bedroom, and $45 for a three-bedroom apartment.